CombustibleLemons/rss-reader/README.md

 * Click on 'Add a topic' again and this time enter the name 'Penguins' in the 'Topic Name' bar.
 Click on 'Add Topic'.
 The popup should close, the screen returns to the home page, and a topic 'Penguins' is now present in the navigation bar to the left.

 #### Edit and Delete a Topic
 * Click on 'edit' next to the 'Penguins' Topic.
-An empty box should appear to its right.
-Enter 'Giraffes' into the box and press enter.
-The name of the Topic originally called 'Penguins' should now read as 'Giraffes'.
+An empty box should appear underneath.
+Enter 'Giraffes' into the box and click submit.
+The name of the Topic originally called 'Penguins' should now read 'Giraffes'.
 * Press the 'x' to the right of the Topic 'Giraffes'.
 The Topic should now not appear in the list of Topics in the navigation bar.
+* Press the 'x' to the right of the Topic 'Science'.
+This should eliminate 'Science' (checkmate, atheists!), and all the feeds it contains.

 #### Add a Feed
 * Copy and paste 'http://interglacial.com/rss/pokey_the_penguin.rss' into the 'Search for a feed' bar on the left side.
 Press enter.
-You should now have a feed 'Pokey the Penguin' under the Topic 'Uncategorized'.
-Currently moving Feeds to Topics other tha Uncategorized has not been implemented on the front-end, though it works on the back-end.
+You should now have a Feed titled 'Pokey the Penguin' under the Topic 'Uncategorized'.
+Currently moving Feeds to Topics other the Uncategorized has not been implemented on the front-end, though it works on the back-end.

-#### View a Feed
-* Click on 'Pokey the Penguin' in the navigation bar.
-One post titled 'pokey and the dust storm' should show in the middle of the screen now.
-* Click on the 'pokey and the dust storm' post.
-The grey section will expand and the link 'View Source' will appear.
-* Click on 'View Source'.
-You will be redirected to a webcomic involving a penguin.
+* Now copy and paste 'xkcd.com/rss.xml' into the search bar.
+The string "You are already subscribed to that feed" should appear beneath the search bar, in soothing red text.
+* Now copy and paste 'http://rss.nytimes.com/services/xml/rss/nyt/Science.xml' into the 'Search for a feed' bar.
+The 'NYT > Science' Feed, which had been deleted earlier when the 'Science' Topic was deleted, should be re-added.
+The red text should disappear.
+* Copy and paste a non-existent url, 'http://jsfiddle.net' into the search bar.
+No change should occur in the Feed/Topic list.

 #### Miscellaneous
 * Click on the 'Login', 'Donate', and 'About' buttons.
 The page should stay the same because the 'login' button is to be implemented in iteration 2 and the other two have not been directed to pages yet.